Tenaka/SecureReport/README.md

-<#
 .Synopsis
-Check for common and known security vulnerabilities and create a html report based on the findings
+Check for common and known security vulnerabilities and create an html report based on the findings

 .DESCRIPTION

-Report is saved to C:\Securereport\FinishedReport.htm
+The report is saved to C:\Securereport\FinishedReport.htm

-Before everyone gets critical regarding the script formatting, some is due to how ConvertTo-HTML expects the data, most is to help those that aren’t familiar with scripting.
-There is a conscience decision not to use aliases or abbreviations and where possible to create variables.
+Before everyone gets critical regarding the script formatting, some are due to how ConvertTo-HTML expects the data, most are to help those that aren’t familiar with scripting.
+There is a conscious decision not to use aliases or abbreviations and where possible to create variables.

 #List of checks and balances:
 Host Details, CPU, Bios, Windows Version